 --section docs-platform \

-That preview is especially useful when a rename may propagate into inherited descendants.
+That preview is especially useful when a rename may propagate into inherited descendants, because the metadata section shows which later inherited versions will follow the rename.

 Safety Model